Updated on 2025-11-11 GMT+08:00

 The refund is automatically returned to your account.
 You can click Billing in the upper right corner and then choose Orders > My Orders in the navigation pane on the left to view the details.

-• If you intend to scale up the DB instance class, click Pay Now.
-The scaling starts only after the payment is successful.
+• If you intend to scale up the instance class, click Pay Now.
+The scale-up starts only after the payment is successful.

 6. Check the change result.

 Return to the Instances page and view the instance status.
 During the change period, the instance status is Changing instance class.
-You can view the execution progress of Changing a MySQL DB instance class on the Task Center page.
-After a few minutes, view the DB instance class on the Basic Information page to check that the change is successful.
+After a few minutes, view the DB instance class on the Overview page to check that the change is successful.

 After the instance class is changed, the values of the following parameters will be changed accordingly: back_log, innodb_buffer_pool_size, innodb_log_buffer_size, innodb_log_files_in_group, max_connections, innodb_page_cleaners, innodb_buffer_pool_instances, threadpool_size, and slave_parallel_workers.